 - 1 tube (4 ounces) refrigerated crescent rolls

 - 1 teaspoon dried parsley flakes

 - In a saucepan, saute mushrooms in butter until softened.
 Stir in flour and 1/8 teaspoon pepper until blended.
 Gradually add the cream.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Remove from the heat and set aside.

 - In a bowl, combine the egg yolk, onion, 2 tablespoons mushroom sauce, salt and remaining pepper.
 Crumble beef over mixture and mix well.
 Shape into two loaves.
 Separate crescent dough into two rectangles on a baking sheet.
 Seal perforations.
 Place meat loaf on each rectangle.
 Bring edges together and pinch to seal.
-Bake at 350° for 24-28 minutes or until a meat thermometer inserted into meat loaf reads 160°.
+If desired, brush with egg wash.
+Bake at 350° until golden brown and a thermometer inserted into meat loaf reads 160°, 24-28 minutes.

 - Meanwhile, warm remaining sauce over low heat; stir in parsley.
 Serve sauce with Wellingtons.

 Nutrition Facts1 serving: 578 calories, 37g fat (16g saturated fat), 207mg cholesterol, 909mg sodium, 28g carbohydrate (7g sugars, 1g fiber), 28g protein.